NathanGarrihy/TheoryOfAlgoProject/README.md

     FILE *f;
     f = fopen(argv[1], "r");
     ```
-It then runs the sha512 function, providing the input file and initial hash values as perameters.
+It then runs the sha512 function, providing the input file and initial hash values as parameters.
 It then prints each character of the hash digest to the screen.

     ```c
     for (int i = 0; i < 8; i++)